michaelxliao/csc362-proj-Fall23-ambiguous-declaration/mission_and_objectives/objectives.md

 - Maintain information on stored materials.
 - Highlight connections between print and multimedia.

+- Sometghing to do with placing a hold on books

 ### EXAMPLE OBJECTIVES
 Maintain complete patient address information.
 Keep track of all customer sales.